Federal Direct Parent PLUS Loans

 Please Note: There are 2 parts to the PLUS Loan Process.

-Complete the PLUS Loan Application: Gives the school information they need to create your Direct PLUS Loan.
+Complete the PLUS Loan Application: Runs the parents credit and gives the school information they need to create your Direct PLUS Loan.
+The parent does need to be credit approved in order to borrow this loan.

 Complete the Master Promissory Note: On the studentloans.gov website, click "Complete MPN (Master Promissory Note)" then choose the option for "Parent PLUS".
 This MPN is your legal loan agreement, which explains the terms and conditions of your loan.